-We have commenced our audit work for the financial year ended 31 March 2022 and have identified a significant weakness in Cambridgeshire & Peterborough Combined Authority's (the Authority) governance arrangements.
-We believe this weakness is pervasive as it could lead to a significant impact on the quality or effectiveness of services or on its reputation and could expose the Authority to financial risk or loss.
+Our audit work for the financial year ended 31 March 2022 has identified a significant weakness in Cambridgeshire & Peterborough Combined Authority's (the Authority) governance arrangements.
+We consider this weakness is pervasive as it could lead to a significant impact on the quality or effectiveness of services or on its reputation and could expose the Authority to financial risk or loss.